pickle-prick/rubik/README.md

-# A "Unnamed" Game Project
+# A "Unnamed" Game Engine built for understanding how 3D graphics work

 ![Screenshot of a 3D scene](./screenshots/002.jpg)